tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.contrib.learn.LinearRegressor.md

      returns arrays of features.
 The training input samples for fitting the model.
 If set, `input_fn` must be `None`.
 *  <b>`y`</b>: Vector or matrix [n_samples] or [n_samples, n_outputs].
 Can be
-     iterator that returns array of targets.
-The training target values (class labels in classification, real numbers in regression).
+     iterator that returns array of labels.
+The training label values (class labels in classification, real numbers in regression).
 If set, `input_fn` must be `None`.
 *  <b>`input_fn`</b>: Input function.
 If set, `x`, `y`, and `batch_size` must be